Nintedanib

 Your doctor will check what other medicines you are taking before prescribing you nintedanib.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.
-It is important that you let your GP know that you are taking nintedanib when they are reviewing your current medications or if they prescribe you any new medications.
+It is important that you let your GP know that you are taking nintedanib when they are reviewing your current medicines or if they prescribe you any new medicines.

 Do not smoke before and during treatment with this medicine.